 The woods show me accidental structures that delight my mind and force the beauty of the haphazard on me.

 So I go into the studio with cardboard, water, clamps and paint and using the most basic tools, slop around until something of the puzzle begins to emerge as fact.

-I don’t know how the humor occurs, but it helps that I don’t feel the terrible importance of what I’m making.
-Instead my vision is local, eccentric and filled with the delight I find in disintegrating nature.
+I don’t know how the humor occurs, but it helps that I don’t feel the weighty importance of what I’m making.
+Instead my vision is local, eccentric and filled with the delight that I find in the Wissahickon Valley .

 I have always worked on watercolor drawings and low relief figures from life.
 It's an ongoing practice that has sustained me through all of my abstract work.
 I was trained very classically and I do miss working figuratively, sometimes, but the Wall Sculptures consistently keep me interested and challenged.